 Course Reserves: Reserve items are loaned according to an instructor's specifications (most are in-library use only, while some are overnight reserves).
-Reserve books and videos are available at the Circulation Desk on the second floor of the
+Reserve books and videos are available at the Circulation Desk on the second floor of the library.

 Research and Technology Help: Patrons can get assistance with any type of research question on the main floor of the library.
-Research help is available 8am - 5pm Monday through Friday as well as 6-10pm Monday through Thursday.
+Research help is available 8am - 5pm Monday through Friday as well as 6pm - 10pm Monday through Thursday.
 Library staff will be available to assist with class research projects, help finding books and articles, and more.
-Users can also get help with Microsoft Office products, Canvas, and other technology issues in the Fuqua Technology Commons during regular business hours.
+Users can also get help with Microsoft Office 365 products, Canvas, and other technology issues in the Fuqua Technology Commons during regular business hours.

-No smoking or other use of tobacco products of any kind is allowed.
+No vaping, e-cigarettes, smoking, or other products of any kind is allowed.
 Generally a quiet atmosphere is desirable; please respect others who are working diligently.

-John B. Fuqua Computing Center......
-Bortz Library, Lower Level: Todd W. Pugh, Director of Computing
+John B. Fuqua Computing Center

+Bortz Library, Lower Level: Todd Pugh, Director of Computing